IKostrytsia/Contact_store/README.md

-Sprig boot application for searching Contacts using regular expression
+Sprig boot application for searching Contacts using regular expression.